mbarralo/mbarralo.github.io/_posts/2017-05-04-websocket-events.md

 #### External Event

-What if we want to broadcast messages based on events ocurring in the system?
+What if we want to broadcast messages based on events occurring in the system?
 With Java EE this becomes extremely simple.

 ```java
     @Asynchronous